-CodeBits are an application of FileMeta Principles to accomplish lightweight code sharing.
+A CodeBit is an application of FileMeta Principles to accomplish lightweight code sharing.
 The unit of sharing is a single source code file called a CodeBit.
 Each CodeBit file begins with metadata encapsulated in a comment so that it doesn’t interfere with the function of the code itself.
-The metadata follows the SoftwareSourceCode schema from Schema.org and is encoded in YAML
+The metadata follows the SoftwareSourceCode schema from Schema.org and is encoded in MetaTag format.

-The metadata includes a keyword indicating that the file is CodeBit, name, URL to the master copy, and version number.
+The metadata includes a keyword indicating that the file is a CodeBit, the name, a URL to the latest version, and a version number.
 Optional fields include description, copyright, license, and so forth.

 This page includes the following sections: